 Is This the Year You’ll Make the Change?

-Florida House Experience works closely with patients and their families who need treatment from substance abuse disorder.
+FHE Health works closely with patients and their families who need treatment from substance abuse disorder.
 No matter if you used any of these or other types of drugs, or struggle with alcohol addiction, treatment is available.
 Contact our team to learn more about the programs we offer and how they can work to meet your needs.